RomanNesterov/experiment-data/README.md

 # experiment-data
-Compositional discovery of architecture-aware and sound process models of multi-agent systems: experimental data According to the experiment plan, there is the folder for each interface pattern containing:
+Compositional discovery of architecture-aware and sound process models of multi-agent systems: experimental data.

+According to the experiment plan, there is the folder for each interface pattern containing:
 1. The reference model (PNML-file)
 2. The event log obtained by simulating the behavior of the reference model (XES-file)